Expat Exchange

 We asked expat moms who gave birth in Australia about their experiences and advice they have for other moms to be.
 They said:

 "Have the baby in the RWH in Melbourne!
 The breatfeeding advise and help is also fantastic.
 They even have a clinic for you to come in afterwards if you think you need more help with it!
 I also want to mention that unlike the lady who posted having a baby in Sydney and was refused her visa on the grounds of her pregnancy and not able to have a chest x-ray, I was also not able to have the x-ray in the UK being 3 months pregnant when we applied for the visa (March 08).
 However, this was never mentioned as a problem and I received my temporary visa with no issues at all.
 I simply had the chest x-ray 2 months AFTER the baby was born in Australia.
 Plus - being a British citizen, I am entitled to have all the cost paid for me by the Australian medicare system yet that didn't deter them from giving me the visa.
 By the way - if you are a 'temporary resident' and have a baby the baby will not be an Australian citizen so not entitled to Australian passport.
 They will be issued a temporary visa.
-The baby can get it if you stay here until he/she is 10 years old though," explained one expat.
+The baby can get it if you stay here until he/she is 10 years old though," said one person in Melbourne.

 Are healthcare services good in Australia?